 How to Optimize Your IVR Call Flow

-Optimized IVR call flow has several critical benefits, but let’s take a look at a few use cases where businesses notice something is wrong with their IVR processes and address the issue using IVR techniques.
+User-centric optimized IVR call flows have several critical benefits, but let’s take a look at a few use cases where businesses notice something is wrong with their IVR processes and address the issue using IVR techniques.

 A business notices that their task completion rate (TCR) is low.
 A low percentage of complete tasks indicate that there’s a breakdown somewhere in the company’s IVR processes.
 Upon review, they notice that their IVR system doesn’t sound human enough and decide to shed the computer voice and bring in prerecorded IVR messaging for their menus.
 To add this human element, the business has some options: